 DenverChannel.com's Kim Nguyen is blogging live from the first-degree murder trial of Jon Phillips.
 Phillips was the legal guardian of Chandler Grafner, 7, who died in May 2007 of a heart attack, as the result of dehydration and starvation.
 Prosecutors said Grafner's death was the result of Phillips locking the boy in a linen closet and depriving Grafner of food and water for weeks.
-The defense claims that Chandler died from undiagnosed diabetes.
+The defense claims that Chandler died from undiagnosed diabetes.5:05 p.m.

 The jury is excused for the weekend but will not be sequestered.
 The jury is advised not to talk about the case, think about the case, look at terms in the dictionary or go on the Internet to investigate the case.
 The judge said it is likely that they will receive the case on Monday, which is when they can begin deliberations.
 Closing arguments are expected on Monday.

 Under redirect examinations, Factor said he would never lie or bend the truth of his findings for money."Nobody led me to my opinions, they are the result of my findings," Factor said.